| Title: | Iterate Multiple Realisations of Stochastic Models |

 Returns the number of distinct pars elements required.
 This is 0

-where the object was initialised with pars_multi = FALSE
+where the object was initialised with pars_multi = FALSE and

 an integer otherwise.
 For multi-pars dust objects, Where pars

-is accepted, you must provide an unnamed list of length $n_pars()
+is accepted, you must provide an unnamed list of length $n_pars().

 dust_generator$n_pars()